markgukov/vscode-event-markdown/README.md

 The color theme has to be set to Monokai.

-## Installation

-Since the extension hasn't been published yet, to load it you need to copy the files to your VS Code extensions directory.
-Depending on your platform, it is located in the following directories:

-* Windows `%USERPROFILE%\.vscode\extensions`
-* Mac `~/.vscode/extensions`
-* Linux `~/.vscode/extensions`

 ## Known Issues

 * The extension is using Monokai-specific color names/scopes.